-- Data mining tools for data warehousing, which systematize the procedure of identifying arrays and links in huge quantities of data using cutting-edge statistical modeling methods.
+- Data mining tools for data warehousing, which systematize the procedure of identifying arrays and links in huge quantities of data using cutting-edge statistical modelling methods.

 5. Data Warehouse Bus

 It defines the data flow within a data warehousing bus architecture and includes a data mart.
 A data mart is an access level used to transfer data to the users.
-It is used for partitioning data which is produced for the particular user group.
+It is used for partitioning data that is produced for a particular user group.

 The reporting layer in the data warehouse allows the end-users to access the BI interface or BI database architecture.
-The purpose of this layer is to act as a dashboard for data visualization, create reports, and take out any required information.
+The purpose of the reporting layer in the data warehouse is to act as a dashboard for data visualization, create reports, and take out any required information.

 Best Practices of Data Warehouse Architecture

-- Create data warehouse models that are optimized for information retrieval in both dimensional mode, de-normalized or hybrid approach
+- Create data warehouse models that are optimized for information retrieval in both dimensional, de-normalized, or hybrid approaches.

-- Select a single approach for designing data warehouses such as the top-down or the bottom-up approach and stick with it
+- Select a single approach for data warehouse designs such as the top-down or the bottom-up approach and stick with it.

 - Always cleanse and transform data using an ETL tool before loading the data to the data warehouse.